marsupialtail/SVS/README.md

 2. Make sure the shared library file that you compiled earlier approx_kernel.so is in the resnet folder.
 3. Replace resnet_model.py in the directory with resnet_model.py in the repo
 4. Run python cifar10_main.py with your desired options.

+Common problem: if key not found in checkpoint, rm /tmp/cifar10_model is that's where you keep your checkpoint files.
+This is caused by changing resnet size.